michelle-miller/virtual-agent/configure.md

     - **Use your own conversation**

         If you need to implement complex customer interactions for a capability, you can build your own dialog that shapes the agent's conversation with the customer.
-This option requires additional steps that involve building a custom dialog with the {{site.data.keyword.watson}} {{site.data.keyword.conversationshort}} service and linking it to the agent.
+This option requires additional steps that involve building a custom dialog with the {{site.data.keyword.conversationshort}} service and linking it to the agent.
 See [Building a custom dialog](add-custom-dialog.html) for more details.

     - **Transfer to human agent**